DKM: Dense Kernelized Feature Matching for Geometry Estimation: Method

+\parsection{Global Matching as Regression} In this work we construct the global match embeddings as the solution to a (embedded) coordinate regression problem.
+We phrase this problem as finding a mapping $\varphi \to \chi$ where $\chi$ are (embeddings of) spatial coordinates in image \B. We can choose any suitable regression framework to infer the mapping for the pixels in \A. In this work we consider GP regression.

-In our approach we will consider \textbf{GP regression} as a suitable candidate.
-Here the output $\boldsymbol{\phi}$ is considered as random variables, and the main assumption being that these are jointly Gaussian.
-A GP is uniquely\footnote{With the common assumption that the mean function is 0.} defined by its kernel $k$, that must be a positive-definite function.
-The kernel can be seen as a continuous generalization of a covariance matrix, and is hence often called a covariance function.
-Under these conditions, there are analytic formulae for the posterior of functions, given the support set.
-The posterior can be written as
+In GP regression, the output (embedded coordinates) ${\chi} \in \mathbb{R}^{H\cdot W\times C}$ is regarded as a collection of random variables, with the main assumption being that these are jointly Gaussian.
+A GP is uniquely\footnote{With the common assumption that the mean function is 0.} defined by its kernel that defines the covariance between outputs, and hence must be a positive-definite function to be admissible.
+We choose the common assumption~\cite{vecvalgp} that the coordinate embedding dimensions are uncorrelated, which makes the kernel block diagonal.
+We choose the exponential cosine similarity kernel~\cite{liu2021swinv2}, which is defined by

+since we empirically found it to work well.
+We found the squared exponential kernel to perform similarly in early experiments, and other kernels could also be considered.
+We initialize $\tau=5$ and keep it fixed and set $\varepsilon=10^{-6}$.
+We found that letting the kernel temperature $\tau$ be learnable had negligible effect on the performance, and that our method was robust to initializations for $\tau \in [3,10]$.